iocube/insertable_assistive_function_shell-lib/README.md

 # insertable_assistive_function_shell-lib

+## An assisting library for building THE major scripts

+In slightly more detail:
-A collection of bash functions that should be easily insert-able (or source-able even) into various scripts.
-Their behaviour should be modifiable only by input (or mostly).
+- Bash functions that should be easily insert-able (or source-able even) into various scripts.
+- Their behaviour should be modifiable only by input (or mostly).
+- Some QoL functions included.